-- 84. The general rule from Roberts and Smith is that borrowings may inherit the deductibility status of funds they repay.
-In some situations, the repaid funds may be deductible by the operation of a specified statutory nexus, rather than the general rule which requires as a question of fact a sufficient connection with income.
-One relevant nexus is in section DB 7, which provides for automatic deductions for most companies, and the other is in section DB 8, which provides for deductions for companies investing in shares in a group company. - 85.
-Although the nexus in each of these two sections is different in nature from the nexus in Roberts and Smith, where the replaced funds achieved the nexus by being used to derive income, nevertheless, the Commissioner considers that the deductibility status should also be inheritable when deductibility is established through a statutory nexus.
+101. The general rule from Roberts and Smith is that borrowings may inherit the deductibility status of funds they repay.
+In some situations, the repaid funds may be deductible by the operation of a specified statutory nexus, rather than the general rule that requires as a question of fact a sufficient connection with income.
+One relevant nexus is in section DB 7, which provides for automatic deductions for most companies, and the other is in section DB 8, which provides for deductions for companies investing in shares in a group company.

+102. The nexus in each of these two sections is different in nature from the nexus in Roberts and Smith, where the replaced funds achieved the nexus by being used to derive income.
+Nevertheless, the Commissioner considers that the deductibility status should also be inheritable when deductibility is established through a statutory nexus.
 If it were not, and refinancing meant interest that had been deductible as a matter of law rather than fact was no longer deductible, Parliament's intention for sections DB 7 and DB 8 would be defeated.
 Therefore, the Commissioner's opinion is that Roberts and Smith applies to replacement and repayment of borrowed funds in respect of which deductibility is established under sections DB 7 and DB 8.

-What is the treatment if the lender's right is assigned?
+Application of Roberts and Smith where the lender's right is assigned

-86. The Commissioner's view is that the principle from Roberts and Smith is that funds may be replaced with borrowed funds and the interest will be deductible, if the repaid funds are returned to their owners.
+103. The Commissioner's view is that the principle from Roberts and Smith is that funds may be replaced with borrowed funds and the interest will be deductible, if the repaid funds are returned to their owners.
 The exception is the replacement and repayment of a debt, where the right to receive the amount advanced has been assigned to someone else.
 Interest would still be deductible under the principle, because in those circumstances there is still a repayment of funds invested, as the amount can be traced back to the original investor through the assignee.

-Is direct tracing required?
+Whether direct tracing is required